 6. Be Kind to Yourself

-The cycle of cross addiction is usually exacerbated by shame and low self-esteem.
+The cycle of cross addiction is usually exacerbated by shame and low self-esteem and poor mental health.
 Sometimes we tell ourselves negative stories about ourselves without even realizing it.
 The more we believe these stories, the more inclined to substance abuse we are.
 Try to make an effort to be as kind about yourself in your thoughts as you would be to the people you love most in the world.

 7. Try Meet-Ups With New People